Vegas7Games

 📈 Why the score isn’t lower

-• Downloaded client uses verified SSL encryption
+• Client runs with verified SSL encryption (checked install)

 💡 Final Takeaway